Trump honors heroes with Public Safety Officer Medals of Valor

 In February 2016, two officers, as Trump described, "braved smoke, fire, and the danger of explosion," when they responded to a fiery car wreck in Tennessee, rescuing one man who was trapped inside his vehicle.
 Lt.
 William Buchanan of the Avery County Sheriff's Office in North Carolina and EMT Sean Ochsenbein of the Putnam County Rescue Squad in Tennessee were both recognized.

 A California beach patrol officer, who in February 2016 rescued three people from drowning at Redondo Beach, also received a Medal of Valor.
-Firefighter/Harbor Patrol Officer David Poirier, Jr. of the Redondo Beach Fire Department received the award at the ceremony.
+Firefighter/Harbor Patrol Officer David Poirier, Jr., of the Redondo Beach Fire Department, received the award at the ceremony.

 Hesston, Kansas Police Chief Douglas Schroeder was awarded for his response to an active shooter alert in February 2016.
 During the shooting at a workplace with more than 150 employees on duty, the public safety officer rushed to the rescue without any backup.

-In April 2016, a firefighter rescued a man from an Arizona home as his helmet melt and skin began to burn.
+In April 2016, a firefighter rescued a man from an Arizona home as his helmet melted and skin began to burn.
 Trump said Tuesday that the actions of Engineer Steven Gunn, from the Peoria Fire-Medical Department, exemplified an heroic "great job."

 A Wisconsin police officer who responded to a shooting during a high school prom in April 2016 is "credited with saving the lives" of four students who were fired upon as they left the dance.
-Patrolman Andrew Hopfensperger, Jr. of the Antigo Police Department earned the recognition at the ceremony, too.
+Patrolman Andrew Hopfensperger, Jr., of the Antigo Police Department, earned the recognition at the ceremony, too.

 Fox News' John Roberts contributed to this report.